paulapompeo/gatsby-course/posts/2019-02-27-teste-teste-teste.md

 ---
 date: 2019-02-27 05:54:23
 title: Two things are infinite
-description: And I'm not sure about the universe.
+description: And I'm not sure about the universe!
 category: Python
 background: "#744b73"
 ---